MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 ```

 > [!NOTE]
-> Removing a CDN origin doesn't affect the files stored in any Document library matching that origin.
-If these assets have been referenced using their SharePoint URL, SharePoint will automatically switch back to the original URL pointing to the Document library.
+> Removing a CDN origin doesn't affect the files stored in any document library matching that origin.
+If these assets have been referenced using their SharePoint URL, SharePoint will automatically switch back to the original URL pointing to the document library.
 If, however, assets have been referenced using the Public CDN URL, then these links will now be broken and will need to be manually changed.

-#### Modify Office 365 CDN origin
+### Modify Office 365 CDN origin

 It's not possible to modify an existing CDN origin.
 Instead, you should remove the previously defined CDN origin using the `spo cdn origin remove` command and add a new one using the `spo cdn origin add` command.

-#### Change the types of files to include in Office 365 CDN
+### Change the types of files to include in Office 365 CDN

 By default, the following file types are included in the CDN: _.css, .eot, .gif, .ico, .jpeg, .jpg, .js, .map, .png, .svg, .ttf, and .woff_.
 If you need to include additional file types in the CDN, you can change the CDN configuration using the [spo cdn policy set](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-policy-set/) command.

 > [!NOTE]
 > When changing the list of file types, you overwrite the currently defined list.
 If you want to include additional file types, first use the [spo cdn policy list](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-origin-list/) command to find out which file types are currently configured.

-To add the _JSON_ file type to the default list of file types included in the Public CDN, execute:
+To add the _JSON_ file type to the default list of file types included in the public CDN, execute:

 ```sh
 spo cdn policy set --type Public --policy IncludeFileExtensions --value "CSS,EOT,GIF,ICO,JPEG,JPG,JS,MAP,PNG,SVG,TTF,WOFF,JSON"
 ```

-#### Change the list of site classifications you want to exclude from the Office 365 CDN
+### Change the list of site classifications you want to exclude from the Office 365 CDN

 Use the [spo cdn policy set](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-policy-set/) command to exclude site classifications that you do not want to make available over the CDN.
 By default, no site classifications are excluded.

 > [!NOTE]
 > When changing the list of excluded site classifications, you overwrite the currently defined list.
 If you want to exclude additional classifications, first use the [spo cdn policy list](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-policy-list/) command to find out which classifications are currently configured.

-To exclude sites classified as _HBI_ from the Public CDN, execute
+To exclude sites classified as _HBI_ from the public CDN, execute

 ```sh
 spo cdn policy set --type Public --policy ExcludeRestrictedSiteClassifications --value "HBI"
 ```

-#### Disable Office 365 CDN
+### Disable Office 365 CDN

 To disable the Office 365 CDN use the `spo cdn set` command, for example: